dannyesaid/P2P-Filesystem/README.md

 * Lastly, connecting to the hashtable community is done through something called a bootstrap node.
 For one node to connect to the community it must ping a node that is already in the community.
 It can be any node in the community.
 It just has to be already in the community.
 To start a hashtable with an initial node, we can run a dhtnode process (provided by the API) in the terminal.
 This will run a bootstrap node on the host machines IP address and a random or specified port.

 ### Pre Req Knowledge
 Before you dive in there are some things you must know.

-* Everything is a file, even am a file
+* Everything is a file, even I am a file
 In Unix everything is a file.
 Yes that means a directory is a file too.